couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-performance-tuning-standalone-moxi.markdown

 Component](moxi-manual-ready.html#moxi-standalone) andFollow A Request Through Moxi](moxi-manual-ready.html#moxi-dataflow)

-**Unhandled:** `[:unknown-tag :bridgehead]` The other side of moxi, of course, is with its Couchbase server-facing connections.
+Downstream ConnectionsThe other side of moxi, of course, is with its Couchbase server-facing connections.
 Usually, you won't run into limitations here, but should instead consider the equation from Couchbase server's point of view.

 You might have NUM\_MOXI number of standalone moxi processes all feverishly processing requests at their downstream\_max limits of concurrency.
 And, you